How to get cheaper electricity prices

 If you’ve not switched energy supplier recently, you could be paying over the odds for your electricity – once your fixed rate deal ends, you’ll automatically be placed on your provider’s standard variable tariff, which also happens to carry its most expensive rate.

 It should take no more than five minutes to compare the latest electricity prices with UK Power, and find a deal that best suits your needs and budget.
+Check out the short video below to find out more, or enter your postcode above to get started.

 All the information you need to switch can be found on your latest bill, so make a note of the following: